exercism/python/exercises/practice/collatz-conjecture/.approaches/introduction.md

 There are various approaches to solving the Collatz Conjecture exercise in Python.
 You can for example use a while loop or a recursive function.
-You can use if and else statements or the ternary operator.
+You can also solve it by using if and else statements or the ternary operator.

 ## General guidance

 The key to this exercise is to check if the number and then do the correct operation.
-Under this process you are suppose to count how many steps it takes to get to one.
+Under this process you are supposed to count how many steps it takes to get to one.

 ## Approach: If/Else

 This is a good way to solve the exercise, it is easy to understand and it is very readable.
-The reason to why you might not want to use this approach is because it is longer than the other approaches.
+The reason why you might not want to use this approach is because it is longer than the other approaches.

 ```python
 def steps(number):